techorix/semtix/README.md

 RUNNING SEMTIX CLIENT
 ======================
+On each client:
 - Install _openjdk-7-(jre|jdk)_ and _libreoffice_
 - Setup and configure printer, so `/usr/bin/soffice -p` works
 - Set `logo=0` in _sofficerc_, e.g. /etc/libreoffice/sofficerc, /usr/lib/libreoffice/program/sofficerc
 - Copy **semtixconf.properties, log4j.properties and hibernate.cfg.xml to /etc/semtixdb/** and adjust them to your environment
-- Create _/var/log/semtixdb/_ and make accessible for users that run semtix
+- Create `/var/log/semtixdb/` and make accessible for users that run semtix
 - Copy templates folder to the place specified in semtixconf.properties
 - Execute `mvn clean install` where the _pom.xml_ file is located whenever you want to build from source with jdk7